isaac-blasiman/stmartins-guest-attendance/README.md

 The main piece of functionality that has not been finished is the sending of signatures to the database.
 The functionality that has been completed is in "Create Signature - Adult.php" and "Create Signature - Adult.html" and is for sending signatures of guests with "adult" status.
 The functionality for sending signatures to the database needs completed for "adult" status guests and needs to be copied over to "Create Signature - Child.php" and
-"Create Signature - Chilld.html" .
+"Create Signature - Chilld.html" for "child" status guests..

 ### List of Signatures Proper